 5. Q&I: This gender-inclusive restroom gets an honorable mention for effort.
 It’s so important to make all students comfortable at this (and all) institutions.
 However, I don’t appreciate sharing stalls with boys (I would say men, but as you are about to find out, they are not men) who get pee everywhere, and can’t manage to put the toilet seat down when they’re done.

-Some scene-setting: usually my bathroom routine includes using the restroom, washing my hands, and getting the fuck out.
+Some scene-setting: usually my bathroom routine includes using the restroom, washing my hands, and getting out ASAP.
 However, nothing sweetens your day more than adding some personal trauma by opening the door on someone who yelps, “Oh shit!” while literally shitting.
 This happened the first time I ever visited this popular locale, and has repeated itself multiple times since my experience with the OG guy.
 Maybe I’m being dramatic, but maybe I’m also scarred for life.

 6. Wilson Commons Starbucks level: Again, I am so sorry for the students who feel most comfortable using co-ed/gender inclusive restrooms, because the school really does you dirty.
 You literally get the worst and dirtiest restrooms.
 These individual restrooms are often occupied, always have just the right amount of pee left on the seats, and always boast a combo of no paper towels + sucky hand dryers, which = sadness.